TheRougeProject/legacy-v0-core/README.md

 WARNING : this NON AUDITED code.
 Use on testnet or with extreme caution.

-This version contains very preliminary skeleton for coupons that are managed on the Ethereum blockchain.

 The project use the truffle framework (http://truffleframework.com/)

 ## How to run tests :